crleekwc/openshift-with-gitops-managed-clusters/README.md

 # OpenShift Cluster Wide Managed Gitops
 This repository is created as a proof of concept on how you can use gitops to administer cluster wide configuration changes to your cluster.
-If you see anything in this repository that is best practice please reachout to me at chrilee@redhat.com or create and issue in this repository.
+If you see anything in this repository that is best practice please reachout to me at chrilee@redhat.com or create an issue in this repository.

 ## Provide Cluster Wide Permissions For The Gitops Controller
 The provided Cluster Role Binding provides cluster-admin to all of the service accounts that gitops uses.
 This will allow gitops to create resources in OpenShift managed namespaces.